 QSEs shall be responsible for limiting their combined COP HSL and LSL, telemetered HSL and LSL, and total generation exports into or withdrawals from the ERCOT grid in order to avoid exceeding their IA Pmax or operating below their Pmin.

-QSEs are responsible for bringing additional generating unit(s) or any reactive power compensation equipment online to provide VSS if the Energy Storage System (ESS) alone is not capable of meeting its reactive power requirement at the POI (leading/ lagging power factor of 0.95).
+QSEs are responsible for bringing additional generating unit(s) or any reactive power compensation equipment online to provide VSS if the Energy Storage System (ESS) alone is not capable of meeting the reactive power requirement at the POI (leading/ lagging power factor of 0.95).

 GINR Pmax study for a DC-Coupled Resource (Example)